core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 }
 ~~~~

-For this first representation, we assume that parent SID of the root container (i.e. 'system-state') is not available to the serializer.
+For this first representation, we assume that the SID of the parent container (i.e. 'system-state') is not available to the serializer.
 In this case, root data nodes are encoded using absolute SIDs.

 CBOR diagnostic notation: